 Now, back in the Before Times, the most natural thing to do might have been to bring things up in discussion up at the weekly team meeting, or wander over to a co-worker’s desk to chat it over: because, six months ago, most publishing teams were not remote.
 But now, the vast majority of publishing teams are, and for who knows how long.
 Some teams, like us, will stay remote, now they’ve tried it and discover the up-sides are greater than the down-sides.
 Others may adopt a hybrid approach and end up working from home a bit more often.
 Others still may go back to the office, but be aware that lockdown may come back, that circumstances can always change, and that PostIt notes stuck to computer monitors on a desk in an office on the Embankment in London are not the most convenient project management tool when you are in Hemel Hempstead.
 And those who’ve been juggling myriad systems such as Zoom, Google Meet, Microsoft Teams, Slack, Monday, emails, VPNs and more are only too aware of how much better it is to have just one place in which you get things done.

 So we jiggled our planned development schedule around and set to work on building the ability to manage discussions within Consonance – conveniently alongside all the other data needed to manage a publishing list.
-Six weeks of hard work by the team means you now have this:
+Six weeks of hard work by the team means you now have the discussions picture above.

 Start a discussion, add your colleagues to it, and before long you’ll have a rich, nuanced history of the thought process behind decisions in your projects.
 And, critically, these discussions are accessible to anyone, geographically, and temporally, where and whenever they’re reading and contributing from.